Chaz Schilens

-Chazeray Dijon "Chaz" Schilens (born Chazeray Dijon Simmons; November 7, 1985) is a former American football wide receiver.
-He was drafted by the Oakland Raiders in the seventh round of the 2008 NFL Draft.
-He played high school football at Highland High School in Gilbert, Arizona, and college football at San Diego State.
+Chazeray Dijon Schilens (born Chazeray Dijon Simmons; November 7, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Oakland Raiders in the seventh round of the 2008 NFL draft.
+He played high school football at Highland High School in Gilbert, Arizona, and college football for the San Diego State Aztecs.